-Professionals who work with us at Portifeld School
+Professionals who work with us at Portfield School

 Staff work closely with a number of professionals who advise us on strategies to use to support children where appropriate.
 All professionals working with children on site are encouraged to work with the children in their classroom or other familiar environments such as classroom, sensory room, hydrotherapy pool etc. whenever possible.

-Physiotherapists – Gina McNamara, Helen Clarke, Nicky Cornish, Liz Lloyd, Jonathon Tebbut – Orthotics
+Physiotherapists – Jess Apperly, Gina McNamara, Helen Clarke, Nikki Cornish, Liz Lloyd, Jonathon Tebbut – Orthotics

 Manual Handling Support Assistant – Rachel Blowers